 Do your own home assessment with the FireSmart app

-Don’t want to wait until Spring to get cracking?
+Don’t want to wait to get cracking?
 Then download the “FireSmart Begins at Home” app.

 Available in both the Apple and Google stores, the app guides you through a series of questions to help identify actions that you can take to reduce the impact of wildfire on your home.